 Margaret is a nationally recognized educator in Health Information Management (HIM) and an expert in ICD-10-CM and ICD-10-PCS.
 She has been in the HIM profession for 40 years.
-She is a full professor at Indiana University, at the Northwest campus in Gary, Indiana, and serves as Assistant Dean and Chair of the Department of Health Information Management.
-She carries the senior title of Chancellor’s professor.
-She also consults to physician practices and ambulatory surgery centers.
+She is professor emeritus at the Indiana University Northwest campus in Gary, Indiana.
+She owns and operates MAS, Inc., a consulting group operating from Frankfort, Illinois since 1989.
+The group provides consultation to hospitals, physician practices, and ambulatory surgery centers.

-Margaret understands coded data, the importance of accuracy, and the tie to reimbursement.
+Margaret understands coded data, the importance of accuracy, and the ties to reimbursement.
 She performs effective audits of clinical documentation and follows this up with on-target physician education and feedback.
 She was on the ground floor of teaching ICD-10-CM/PCS nationwide as faculty in the American Health Information Management Association (AHIMA) Academies.
-At Indiana University she has taught courses in diagnostic and procedure coding, quality management, and other aspects of HIM.
-Her lifetime in academia has given her a solid knowledge of the core of HIM and given her the opportunity to be an author as well as an educator.
-She also maintains a strong commitment to the HIM profession with her work in speaking and assuming leadership roles in the national association, the AHIMA, and the state association in Indiana, the Indiana HIM Association.
-She was recognized by the University of Illinois, Department of HIM as the Alumnus of the Year in 2004.
+At Indiana University, she taught courses in diagnostic and procedure coding, quality management, and other aspects of HIM.
+Her lifetime in academia have given her a solid knowledge of the core of HIM and the opportunity to be an author as well as an educator.
+She also maintains a strong commitment to the HIM profession with her work in speaking and assuming leadership roles in the national association, the AHIMA, and, previously, the state association in Indiana: the Indiana HIM Association.
+She was recognized by the University of Illinois Department of HIM as the Alumnus of the Year in 2004.

 Early in her career, Margaret worked at a suburban hospital in a management position in the HIM Department.
-She also worked as the Interim Director of Education for the AHIMA in Chicago, and did consulting in ambulatory care, long term care, and physician practices.
-Most recently, when she is not at the university in the summer, she does extensive speaking, consulting, and writing in the profession.
-Margaret and Karen Zupko teamed up in 1989 and developed the Code It’s™ tool, which was a popular diagnostic coding aid.
+She also worked as the Interim Director of Education for the AHIMA in Chicago, and did consulting in ambulatory care, long-term care, and physician practices.
+She continues to do extensive speaking and consulting in the profession.
+Margaret and Karen Zupko teamed up in 1989 and developed the Code-Its™ tool—a popular diagnostic coding aid.

 Margaret received her master’s degree from Purdue University in Education and Personnel Services.
-Her bachelor’s degree was from the University of Illinois in Health Information Management.
+Her bachelor’s degree is from the University of Illinois in Health Information Management.
 She carries a certification from AHIMA as a certified coding specialist (CCS).
 She was also named a Fellow in the AHIMA in 2008, and received the AHIMA Distinguished Member of the Year award in 2010.
 This is the highest honor AHIMA bestows.
-She was the national President of AHIMA in 2000, and served 6 years on the Board of Directors.
-Most recently she was named the Chancellor’s Professor for 2015 at Indiana University Northwest.
+She was the national President of AHIMA in 2000 and served for six years on the Board of Directors.
+Most recently, she was named a Chancellor’s Professor in 2015 at Indiana University Northwest.